 Implications of exposure

-- Safety level as specified by the Health and Safety Executive for a maximum of 30 minutes
+Safety levels as specified by the Health & Safety Executive for a maximum of 30 minutes.

 Protecting your family

-It is very important to carry these steps out, in order to minimise CO damage in the home:
+It is very important to carry out these steps, in order, to minimise CO damage in the home: